Year Built 2011

 Parking – With the compact building footprint arose the challenge to provide sufficient parking.
 To the delight of car and technology fans, the solution was an automated valet system that, while common in western Europe and Japan, was the first of its kind in Canada.
 Impressively, the system reduced the levels required for 239 parking spaces from 12 to 7 levels.

 There are four bays, two for dropping off your car and two for retrieving your car.
 Upon entering the parkade, you will be directed to a particular bay to park.
 Once you swipe a personal card and input your code, the system transports your car to an available spot.
 For retrieval, you again use your card and code and the system will deliver your car to one of two bays.
-After 2 or 3 uses, I found the use of the system to be routine.
+After 2 or 3 uses, the system becomes routine.

-The Pappajohn family of Vancouver began this ambitious project but experienced financial challenges when a major financier backed out during the 2008 recession.
-Consequently, when the project was both a literal and figurative hole in the ground, they brought in Bosa Properties to help complete the development.
-As an apparent endorsement of the quality of the project, Bosa Properties opted to make Jameson House the location of their head office.
+The Pappajohn family of Vancouver began this ambitious project, by far their largest project yet, but experienced financial challenges when high excavation and restoration costs coincided with the 2008 recession.
+Consequently, they sold it to another Vancouver development dynasty, the Bosa family, mid-way during construction.
+As an endorsement of the quality of the project, Bosa Properties opted to make Jameson House the location of their head office.

 Being in the heart of our commercial centre, the neighbourhood leans towards a business atmosphere.
-During business hours, the streets are bustling with office workers while after hours it is calmer.
+During business hours, the streets are bustling with office workers while a calmness pervades after hours.
 There are plentiful shops, services, restaurants, and cafes nearby.
 A favourite cafe and popular with business professionals is the 2 level JJ Bean, 353 Burrard Street, in the historic Marine Building.
 Even if you do not drink coffee, it is worth a visit to enjoy the details in the building lobby.